 What are the three types of food contamination?

-The three types of food contamination are biological, chemical, or physical contaminations.
-These types are the major categories of food contamination and do not include others such as allergens and radiological contamination.
+These types are the major categories of food contamination and do not include others, such as allergenic contamination and radiological contamination.
 Depending on the type of raw materials and products being produced, the most common food hazards in a business may vary.

 Get to know more about the three types of food contamination and the most common food contamination examples under each category: